koserLeos/bind9/doc/arm/troubleshooting.inc.rst

 By definition, TLS-encrypted traffic (e.g. DNS over TLS, DNS over HTTPS) is opaque to packet sniffers, which makes debugging problems with encrypted DNS close to impossible.
 However, Wireshark_ offers a solution_ to this problem by being able to read key log files.

+.. envvar:: SSLKEYLOGFILE

+In order
-In order to make :iscman:`named` prepare such a file, set the ``SSLKEYLOGFILE`` environment variable to either:
+to make :iscman:`named` prepare such a file, set the :envvar:`SSLKEYLOGFILE` environment variable to either:

 - the string ``config`` (``SSLKEYLOGFILE=config``); this requires